Return to the main TTYtter page

 educational purpose.

-This library creates a Twitter parrot, which is to say any tweet it can
+This extension creates a Twitter parrot, which is to say any tweet it can

 see, it will tweet again.
 To avoid an endless loop, it determines the user